rebing/graphql-laravel/Readme.md

 ### Privacy

 You can set custom privacy attributes for every Type's Field.
+If a field is not allowed, `null` will be returned.
 For example, if you want the user's email to only be accessible to themselves:

 ```
 class UserType extends GraphQLType {